quasarframework/quasar/docs/src/pages/app-extensions/development-guide/index-api.md

 The above will then respond to `$ quasar describe MyComponent`.

 For syntax of such a JSON file, look into `/node_modules/quasar/dist/api` (in your project folder).
-However, be aware that yor JSON will need a `type` added based on the type of app extension.
+Be aware that your JSON must contain a `type` property ("component", "directive", "plugin").
 For instance:

 ```
 {
   "type": "component",
   "props": {
   },
-  "events": {
-  },
-  "methods": {
-  },
-  "slots": {
-  }
+  ...
 }
 ```